 To manage customer communication, companies use various online communication tools.
 Web chat is an effective tool for helping users receive online support from a product team in case they have some troubles or questions.
 But a chat service can’t provide full customer support, which is why businesses need customer messaging platforms.

 One of the most well-known customer messaging platforms is Intercom.
 Many businesses choose it because of the number of features it provides.
 However, many Intercom users say that the platform is half-baked and charges too much.
 If Intercom isn’t such a perfect tool, why are there still no competitors on the market?

-In this article, we discuss why you should create your own customer messaging platform to compete with Intercom.
+In this article, we discuss why you should create your own customer messaging solution to compete with Intercom.

 What is Intercom?

 Intercom is a full-featured platform that helps businesses communicate with their customers.
 Product owners use it as a customer messaging tool on websites, in mobile applications, and for emails.

 Intercom was released in 2011 by Eoghan McCabe, Des Traynor, Ciaran Lee, and David Barrett.
 They developed Intercom as a solution for effectively managing customer communications.
 Intercom wasn’t the first live messaging platform, but it’s a unique all-in-one platform for sales and marketing providing customer care support.